Russia continues 'self-lobotomisation' by closing top NGO

 The court verdict was a "political decision" that was "reminiscent of the 1930s", Memorial International's lawyer, Henry Reznik, said.

-Memorial International was created by Russians in the 1990s to document Stalin's genocide of Russian, Ukrainian, Polish and other people.
+Memorial International was created by Russians in the 1990s to document Stalin's genocide of Russian, Ukrainian, Polish, and other people.

 Its second branch, Memorial Human Rights Center, speaks out in defence of today's Russian dissidents, but is also facing a lawsuit at the Moscow City Court, with a hearing due Wednesday.